yvonneyeh/codecademy-takehome/backend/README.md

 - The game should identify whether a guess was correct or not
 - The game should display the current state of abduction by the UFO.
 Snippets of code that represent each state of UFO abduction have been provided in a few popular languages for your convenience.

-### How you will be evaluated
+### Feature Requirements

-- Requirements are all met.
-The game plays as described in the Rules and requirements section above.
+- The game plays as described in the Rules and requirements section above.
 - Code is well-organized and easy to read/understand.
 - Any algorithms or data structures used are appropriate and reasonably efficient.
-- Unit tests are written to determine that code is correct.
+- You must write one unit test that asserts that guessing an incorrect letter lifts the person one row closer to the UFO.

 ### Bonus